yuhr/langue.link/README.md

 langue.link is composed of:

 - Namespace registry
-- Static document oriented database
+- Static document oriented database for data permanence
-- Public endpoint for distributed realtime graph database
+- Public endpoint for the Langue P2P network
+- Some social stuff (auths, follows, timelines, etc)
+- Web UI

 **Currently under heavy development** and not yet launching.
+This repository is likely to be squashed periodically.
 We need your opinion about [the project](https://github.com/yuhr/langue).

 ## Contribute